localeapp/iso/README.md

 # iso

-This project is a subset implementation of the ISO spec.
+This project is a ruby implementation of ISO 639-1 alpha2 and ISO 3166-1.
+It includes definitions of all two letter language and region codes.

-Currently only the language and region subtags are supported - there is no plan to implement the others.

 ## Languages